fbpx

 Evening: The West End

-If you have the energy, head back into town to run the gauntlet between Piccadilly Circus, Covent Garden and Leicester Square, with a side trip into London’s Chinatown.
+To feel the pulse of London’s nightlife, head back to the area between Piccadilly Circus, Covent Garden and Leicester Square, with a side trip into London’s Chinatown.

-Here’s the place to pick up a West End show (with many restaurants offering early dinner-theatre packages) but even without tickets, it’s a place to feel the pulse of London at large.
+Here’s the place to pick up a West End Show (with many restaurants offering early dinner-theatre packages) but even without tickets, it’s a place to feel London at large.

 The Tower of London

 Beefeaters, the Crown Jewels and century upon century of bloodlust.
-This small area on the bank of the Thames has been at the heart of England’s adventures and misadventures for nearly one thousand years.
+The Tower of London on the bank of the Thames has been at the heart of England’s adventures and misadventures for nearly one thousand years.

 William the Conqueror started it all after his invasion in 1066 and it’s been a symbol of power, punishment and prestige ever since.
 It functioned as a prison right up to 1952 with the Kray Twins, and former inmates included Anne Boleyn and Guy Fawkes.